TheYGSGroup/BreakingMediaLanding/readme.md

 This project includes a docker-compose.yml file to handle local development.
 Do not include this file when updating the version on the server.

-This project is us gulp as the build tool.
-See below for the current tasks.
+This project use gulp as the build tool.
+See gulpfile.js in the respective directory to see current tasks.
+Take note that subpages have their own gulp files.
 Also, if you are running this in windows be sure to use node from ***command prompt*** instead of **WSL**.
-Gulp doesn't appear to detect file changes for the watch statement if you are running the watch task from WSL.
+Gulp doesn't appear to detect file changes for the watch statement if you are running the watch task from WSL in a mounted directory.